NHPCO Focus on Program Integrity and Oversight

 - NHPCO meets with House Ways and Means Committee to discuss program integrity – February 4, 2020

-- NHPCO CEO testifies before the House Ways and Means Committee, saying “We fully support giving CMS additional tools to provide better oversight of hospices.” – November 27, 2019
+- NHPCO CEO testifies before the House Ways and Means Committee, – November 27, 2019

 - OIG publishes report on RN Hospice Aide Supervision and Quality of Care – November 25, 2019